newrelic/java-aws-lambda/README.md

 ### How it Works

-The SDK provides `TracingRequestHandler` and `TracingRequestStreamHandler` interfaces that extend AWS' Lambda request handlers.
-When a Lambda function that is using an implementation of either tracing request handler is invoked, the handler will obtain the globally registered OpenTracing [Tracer](https://opentracing.io/docs/overview/tracers/) and create/start an OpenTracing [Span](https://opentracing.io/docs/overview/spans/) to capture timing information and `key:value` pairs ([Tags/Logs](https://opentracing.io/docs/overview/tags-logs-baggage/)) detailing the trace data.
+The SDK provides `LambdaTracing` and `StreamLambdaTracing` classes that instrument requests.
+When a Lambda function that is using an implementation of either class is invoked, the handler will obtain the globally registered OpenTracing [Tracer](https://opentracing.io/docs/overview/tracers/) and create/start an OpenTracing [Span](https://opentracing.io/docs/overview/spans/) to capture timing information and `key:value` pairs ([Tags/Logs](https://opentracing.io/docs/overview/tags-logs-baggage/)) detailing the trace data.

-As part of the implementation the user must override the tracing handler's `doHandleRequest` method which is called by the handler interface's `handleRequest` method.
+As part of the implementation the user's handler must call the `instrument` method, passing a callback that contains the business logic for their handler.

 ### Collected Span Tags/Logs